Up to 60% off sofas & mattresses — limited‑time deals.

 Beautyrest Black (2024 Edition)

-Beautyrest Black felt engineered for people who want support first, with comfort layered on top rather than swallowing you.
-I noticed the surface stayed composed when I moved from side to back; it didn’t drag at my shoulders the way slower foams can.
-Marcus liked the stability under his hips and the more “locked-in” support feeling from the coil system.
-Jenna and Ethan still felt movement more than on LuxeBreeze, but it stayed organized—no wobble, just a clear, contained transfer when someone shifted.
+Beautyrest Black felt tuned for people who want support first, with comfort layered on top instead of a deep “sink.”
+In our tests, the surface stayed composed when I moved from side to back, and it didn’t drag at my shoulders the way slower foams sometimes do.
+Marcus liked the steady, locked-in support from the coil system.
+Jenna and Ethan felt more movement than on LuxeBreeze, but it stayed organized—no wobble, just a clear transfer when someone shifted.

 What we liked

-• Cooling-focused design helped reduce overnight heat buildup
+• Cooling-focused design helped reduce heat buildup in our runs

 Who it is best for